Genera of non-algebraic leaves of polynomial foliations of $\mathbb C^2$: Preliminaries

+A generic foliation of ${\mathbb R}^2$ is \emph{structurally stable}.
+More precisely, in the space of smooth vector fields on an orientable $2$-dimensional manifold, there exists an open dense subset such that each vector field from this subset is topologically conjugate to all vector fields sufficiently $C^1$-close to it, see \cites[Theorem 1]{P62}{P63}.
+One can easily check that a generic polynomial foliation of ${\mathbb R}^2$ belongs to this open dense set.

-A generic foliation of $\mathbb{R}^{2}$ is structurally stable, i.e.~any its small perturbation is topologically conjugate to the initial foliation.
-For a generic polynomial foliation of $\mathbb{C}^{2}$, we have the opposite property, called \emph{rigidity}.
-Informally, a foliation sufficiently close to $\mathcal{F}$ is topologically conjugate to it only if it is affine conjugate to $\mathcal{F}$.
+For a~generic polynomial foliation of ${\mathbb C}^2$, we have the opposite property, called \emph{rigidity}; informally, a foliation sufficiently close to ${\mathcal F}$ is topologically conjugate to it only if it is affine conjugate to ${\mathcal F}$.
+There are a few theorems formalizing this notion, see \cite{Il78:en,Shch84:trans,GM88,N94,VR16-utmost}.
+We shall need one of them.

-There are few different theorems of the form “topological conjugacy of polynomial foliations plus some assumptions imply affine conjugacy of these foliations”, see \cite{Il78,Shch84,N94} .
-These theorems are called Rigidity Theorems with various adjectives that depend on the extra assumptions on the foliations and conjugating homeomorphism.
-We shall need the following theorem. \begin{theorem}\phantomsection There exists an open dense subset $\mathcal{A}_{n}^R\subset \mathcal{A}_{n}'$ such that for each $\mathcal{F}_{0}\in \mathcal{A}_{n}^R$ the following holds.
-There exists a~neighborhood $U\ni \mathcal{F}_{0}$ such that for $\mathcal{F}\in U$ the analytic conjugacy of the monodromy groups $G(\mathcal{F}_{0})$, $G(\mathcal{F})$ at infinity (as groups with marked generators) implies the affine conjugacy of foliations. \end{theorem}

-This theorem easily follows from the proof of Theorem 28.32 in \cite{IY07}.
-Theorem 28.32 states that the analogue of \hyperref[rigidity-monodromy]{Theorem 3} holds even if we require only a topological conjugacy of monodromy groups (as groups with marked generators), but for a full-measure subset of $\mathcal{A}_n$ instead of an open dense subset.
-The authors split the proof into two steps: